ido-nvim/docs/markdown/ex_advice.md

 ```

 ## Temporary
-Advices can take a temporariness value.
-If not in an Ido function, the values 1 and 2 are valid.
-Otherwise all three are
+Advices can take a "temporariness" value.

+- `0` Not temporary, will never get removed until `advice.remove()` is called
+- `1` Partially temporary, will get removed after the currently running Ido instance has stopped
+- `2` Completely temporary, will get removed the second it has been executed

+The temporary values `0` and `2` can be used anywhere, not just in an Ido function.
+The temporariness of `1`, however, is the exception.
+It can only be used in an Ido function.

 Let's create a temporary advice